sechaparroc/IK-Presentation/source.md

 ## ECTIK Step
 * Extended CCD-Triangulation IK (ECTIK) heuristic step deals with constrained articulated bodies and deadlock issues.
 * A small TIK modification is applied over `$J_{i+1}$` in order to generate at most two candidate solutions that are further refined by a B&FIK step.
+* A TRIK step can be applied before ECTIK (TRIK-ECTIK) to generate visual appealing solutions.
 <div align="center">
 <figure class="fragment" data-fragment-index="1">
   <img width = 50% data-src='fig/ectik_step.jpg'/>